akmayer/Tribes-fix/README.md

 ## Python bridge (FastAPI) and quick run instructions

 This repository includes a small Python FastAPI bridge located in the `py_api/` directory.
 The bridge exposes a minimal HTTP API that Java agents can call at simulation time.
-For a quick proof-of-concept you can run the FastAPI server locally and then run the Java game which will POST a small JSON message to the service when `RandomAgent` is active.

 Prerequisites: Python 3.x and the `uv` tool installed.